 In the first half of 2010, three series of bonds each in the principal amount of DOP4.0 billion with maturities of three, five and seven years, were approved for auction.
 Due to the high demand for these bonds, in the second half of the year, a second issuance of bonds, each in the principal amount of DOP3.0 billion with maturities of three, five and seven years, was made.
 In addition, in response to the demand for longer maturity instruments, a ten-year bond was issued in an amount of DOP11.0 billion.
 During 2010, a total DOP29.9 billion was allocated through the public auction program.
 In 2011, a total of DOP25.2 billion was allocated through the program, including a new 10-year bond for DOP13.0 billion, and new series of bonds with tenors of three and five years.
 In 2012, the Central Government allocated a total of DOP18.0 billion through its public auction program, of which DOP12.0 billion were in 10-year bonds and DOP6.0 billion in 7-year bonds.
-In 2013, the Central Government allocated a total of DOP27.1 billion through its public auction program, of which DOP10.0 billion were in ten-year bonds.
-In 2014, the Central Government allocated a total of DOP27.1 billion through its public auction program, of which DOP10.0 billion were in ten-year bonds.
-In 2014, the Central Government allocated a total of DOP3.6 billion were in five-year bonds, DOP3.6 billion were in ten-year bonds and DOP10.0 billion in fifteen-year bonds.
-In 2014, the Central Government allocated a total of DOP3.6 billion were in ten-year bonds and DOP10.0 billion in fifteen-year bonds.
-In 2014, the Central Government allocated a total of DOP3.6 billion were in ten-year bonds and DOP10.0 billion in fifteen-year bonds.
-In 2014, the Central Government allocated a total of DOP3.6 billion through its public auction program, of which DOP10.0 billion were in five-year bonds, DOP13.6 billion were in ten-year bonds and DOP10.0 billion were in fifteen-year bonds.
+In 2013, the Central Government allocated a total of DOP27.1 billion through its public auction program, of which DOP7.5 billion were in five-year bonds, DOP9.6 billion were in ten-year bonds and DOP10.0 billion in fifteen-year bonds.
+In 2014, the Central Government allocated a total of DOP33.6 billion through its public auction program, of which DOP10.0 billion were in five-year bonds, DOP13.6 billion were in ten-year bonds and DOP10.0 billion were in fifteen-year bonds.